rafeyrana/DAILY-PM/README.md

 2. **Fetch Commits**: Click the "Fetch Commits" button to retrieve the commit history based on your parameters.
 3. **Browse Commits**: The main window displays a list of commits matching your criteria, showing date, author, and commit message.
 4. **View Changes**: Click on any commit in the list to see detailed code changes in the bottom pane, including file-by-file diffs.
+5. **Generate Summary**: Click the Generate Summary button to generate a technical code review or summary of the changes made in the filtered commits.
+6. **Email**: Enter the email address and click Send Email button to share the Summary with others.

 ## How to Run